-- 1. Work Breakdown Structure - a.
-Problem Solving - We will begin by studying existing sustainable communities and applying methods and technologies that have been proven successful.
-This will serve as a guideline for our own research and an example for available strategies. - A data pool will be collected about the average Chicago-area household based on demographic information.
+1. Work Breakdown Structure

+- a.
+Problem Solving - We will begin by studying the previous semester's work and existing sustainable communities and applying methods and technologies that have been proven successful.
+This will serve as a guideline for our own research and an example for available strategies. - A data pool will be collected and analyzed about the average Evanston household based on demographic information.
 This pool will establish the baseline from which we will determine where improvements can be made.
-We intend to determine and catalogue the needs of an average household, not only in resources and energy, but also space and comfort. - Using this baseline data pool we will research technologies and methods to reduce the consumption of resources without infringing on the needs of future inhabitants. (i.e. How much energy can be saved on heating bills/natural gas consumed by using a better insulation?). - After gathering information on effective technologies and methods we will determine which technologies are most effective and affordable by analyzing things such as the cost of the product, its life-span, the expected payback period (money saved over time), etc. This information will be catalogued and the best materials, methods, and technologies will be selected. - These chosen materials, methods, and technologies will be recommended to the Planning sub-group for implementation.
+We intend to determine and catalogue the needs of an average household, not only in resources and energy, but also space and comfort. - Using this baseline data pool we will research technologies and methods to reduce the consumption of resources without infringing on the needs of future inhabitants. (i.e. How much energy can be saved on heating bills/natural gas consumed by using a better insulation?). - After gathering information on effective technologies and methods we will determine which technologies are most effective and affordable by analyzing things such as the cost of the product, its life-span, the expected payback period (money saved over time), etc. This information will be catalogued and the best materials, methods, and technologies will be selected.

-- The research related sub-groups will act as expert 'consultants' to the Planning sub-group aiding in the implementation of specific information.
-This will be an ongoing and ever evolving process requiring constant critique, research, re-analyzing, and re-designing. - Potential solutions should be analyzed for viability in regards to budget, environmental impact, marketability, and legality (or conformation to codes and regulations). - A minute-keeper will document all items of discussion throughout the project so we can look back and study the exact path of logic.
+- Potential solutions should be analyzed for viability in regards to budget, environmental impact, marketability, and legality (or conformation to codes and regulations). - Solutions will be implemented in the design of a cost effective, energy efficient community. - A minute-keeper will document all items of discussion throughout the project so we can look back and study the exact path of logic. - b.
+Team Structure - The team will have a group leader who is responsible for coordinating the efforts of the sub-groups. - Group Leader: Bryon Krebs - There shall be four initial sub-groups, which may change as the project warrants.

-b.Team Structure

-- The team will have a group leader who is responsible for coordinating the efforts of the sub-groups.

-- Group Leader: Bryan Zacharias

-- There shall be four initial sub-groups, which may change as the project warrants.
 Each sub-group will be focused to a specific area of research and development.
-The four initial sub-groups and their leaders are as follows.

-- Technology: Adam Bohac

-- Building Systems: Keanen McKinley

-- Construction Methods: Josh Gross

-- Planning (Design): Jennifer Iversen

-- c.
-Work Breakdown

-- The research of various topics will be the responsibility of the corresponding sub-group.
-Each sub-group will be responsible for overseeing and advising in the implementation of their findings by the Planning sub-group.

-- A master list will be composed including all baseline data regarding the average household that is to be improved.
-All technologies, methods, and materials will be included in this master list as well as their benefits, costs, etc. These technologies, methods, and materials will be chosen for their merits and the influence on the 'baseline' statistics will be catalogued for comparison purposes.

-- The Planning sub-group will implement the research done by other subgroups into a design for the Zero CommunIITy.
+The four initial sub-groups and their leaders are as follows. - Opportunity Assessment: Danny Varghese - Building Systems: Indira Oraziman - Construction Methods: Justin Eshleman - Planning (Design): Michael Warnes - c.
+Work Breakdown - The research of various topics will be the responsibility of the corresponding sub-group.
+Each sub-group will be responsible for overseeing and advising in the implementation of their findings by the Planning sub-group. - A master list will be composed including all baseline data regarding the average household that is to be improved.
+All technologies, methods, and materials will be included in this master list as well as their benefits, costs, etc. These technologies, methods, and materials will be chosen for their merits and the influence on the 'baseline' statistics will be catalogued for comparison purposes. - The Planning sub-group will implement the research done by other subgroups into a design for the Green Class Community.